Skip to Content

 4. Plural Nouns

-Not all plural nouns follow the adds –s or –es rule, there are exceptions that are called irregular plural nouns.
+Not all plural nouns follow the rule of adding -s or -es.

 5. Concrete Nouns